Hospitals’ healthy record showcased during World Antibiotic Awareness Week, 14-20 November 2016

 The success is attributed in no small part to antibiotic stewardship; a coordinated programme of efforts to optimise the use of antibiotics prescribed in hospital.

-Dr Gavin Barlow, Consultant Physician at Hull and East Yorkshire Hospitals NHS Trust explains:
+Dr Gavin Barlow, Consultant Physician at Hull University Teaching Hospitals NHS Trust explains:

 “In recent years, people have become over-reliant on antibiotics, frequently taking them for minor and self-limiting health problems such as coughs and colds.
 What people don’t realise when they do this is that the antibiotics aren’t necessarily going to help with the immediate problem, and in fact, they could end up doing more damage in the long term by killing the body’s good bacteria.